How to Check for Signs of Termites

 Excrement is harder to spot, but it looks like spilled salt or finely ground pepper.

 Termites are highly destructive.
 If you see red flags, call Accel Pest and Termite Control for a free, thorough inspection of your property.
-Our technicians are state-certified applicators with extensive training and years of experience.
+Our technicians are highly-skilled applicators with extensive training and years of experience.
 We are proud to serve many Virginia areas, so be sure to check and see if we can help!